Professor Craig Cary

 - Smith, Kirsty (2012).
 Use of genetic methods for determining patterns and processes during marine biological invasions.

-- Anderson, Rachelle (in progress).
+- Anderson, Rachelle (2017).
 Microbial response to environmental changes in Antarctic Dry Valley soils.

-- Lowe, Caitlin (in progress).
+- Lowe, Caitlin (2017).
 Temporal dynamics of microbial communities in geothermal hot springs of The Taupo Volcanic Zone.

 - Khor, Serena (2014).
 Investigating diet as the source of tetrodotoxin in the grey side-gilled sea slug, Pleurobranchaea maculata.